 Your Chiropractor Will Conduct an Initial Assessment

-Before your treatment plan begins, your chiropractor will conduct an initial assessment.
-During this initial consultation, your chiropractor will examine your medical history, conduct a physical exam, and perform orthopedic and neurological tests.
 Even if you are only experiencing low back pain, your chiropractor will also examine your neck and other portions of the spinal column to evaluate the overall health of your spine.
-Similarly, if you are experiencing neck pain, your lower back will be evaluated as well.

 Chiropractic Techniques for Herniated Discs